nujack74/udacity-azure-cicd/README.md

 [![Python application test with Github Actions](https://github.com/nujack74/udacity-azure-cicd/actions/workflows/main.yml/badge.svg)](https://github.com/nujack74/udacity-azure-cicd/actions/workflows/main.yml)

 # Overview Project
-In this project, you will build a Github repository from scratch and create a scaffolding that will assist you in performing both Continuous Integration and Continuous Delivery.
-You'll use Github Actions along with a Makefile, requirements.txt and application code to perform an initial lint, test, and install cycle.
-Next, you'll integrate this project with Azure Pipelines to enable Continuous Delivery to Azure App Service.
+This project will deploy a python flask webapp to Azure Cloud Services with the help of Continuous Integration and Continuous Delivery.
+It shows you the ability how to build a Github repository for source control with Azure Cloud Shell.
+Github Actions will be used to perform an automatic build, test and lint process that is later integrated in Azure Pipelines to enable Continuous Delivery to Azure App Service.

 ![image](https://github.com/nujack74/udacity-azure-cicd/blob/main/Screenshots/building-a-ci-cd-pipeline.png)